nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Graph-View.md

   Options include avatar only, initials, full name, and name with email.
 - _Show Auxilliary Branch_ (**Working Tree Journal View** only) - Allows selection of one additional branch to view in the Journal graph.
 - _Show More Commits_ (**Working Tree Journal View** only) - Extends the number of commits shown at the bottom of the Journal graph.
-  This is temporary; refreshing the Working Tree Windowwill revert to the original number.
+  This is temporary; when the view is refreshed the the commits shown will revert to the original number.
 - _Show Common Commits_ (**Working Tree Journal View** only) - Hides commits not common to both the Working Tree and the selected Auxilliary branch.
   Use this option only when an Auxilliary branch has been selected.
 - _Show Branch Labels_ (**Working Tree Journal View** only) - Toggles visibility of branch labels.